trien-hong/EventTracking/django_react_app/README.md

 # Django w/ ReactJS & PostgreSQL
 This version is using Django (specfially as an API using Django's REST framework) with ReactJS and PostgreSQL as the database.
 Nginx is serving both React and Django.
-All API request is going through Nginx and Gunicorn.
+All API request is going through Nginx and Gunicorn. <br>
+This is a single page applcation (SPA).
+A page refresh never occurs.
+Everything is rerender on a single page depending on the user's action.

 # Setting Up
 Ensure you are in the django_react_app folder/version.
 There are three .env files you will need to add.